GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 @fig:simulator:simulator:audio_pipeline outlines those steps visually.
 First and foremost, each source exposes its current raw signal.
 This is how the simulator fetches the audio from the different sources before forwarding them to the #acr("RIR") simulation library.
-Once the simulation has been conducted, both the #acr("RIR") filters and the audio signal received at each microphone become accessible.
+Once the simulation has been conducted, both the #acr("RIR")s and the audio signal received at each microphone become accessible.
 In addition to the raw multi-channel listened audio provided by the `Room` module, the simulator proposes further audio processing tools.
 Thus, the received acoustic data's #acr("STFT") can be computed and recovered for direct use in a neural network or any method operating in the time-frequency plane.
 Finally, another function has been added to calculate the signal's #acr("ILD") and #acr("IPD") given a pair of microphones.